 - choose unsaturated oils and spreads, and eat them in small amounts

 - drink plenty of fluids (at least 6 to 8 glasses a day)

 It is important to remember that changing your diet is not easy.
 Do not feel deflated if you struggle to adapt to changing your eating habits – it will likely take time to adjust to, just keep at it and celebrate the gradual successes.

 Fruit and vegetables

-Fruit and vegetables are a good source of vitamins and minerals and fibre and should make up just over a third of the food you eat each day.
+Fruit and vegetables are a good source of vitamins, minerals and fibre, and should make up just over a third of the food you eat each day.